 If you ever do get this alert, and if you have access to an ECG, I recommend you take an ECG recording as soon as possible.
 AFib can go away, and it can be difficult to catch otherwise.
 If you talk to your doctor after an irregular pulse notification, they may suggest additional testing such as using a clinical heart monitor to see if you can catch an episode – but again, the episodes can be so intermittent that you can miss it altogether.
 In fact, in the study mentioned above, we were able to catch an episode of AFib only 34% of the time when participants used a clinical heart monitor two weeks after the notification.
 If you ever do get this notification, and if you cannot catch it on a monitor, you may want to consider getting a wearable device that you can then use to make an ECG recording the next time it happens.
 An irregular pulse algorithm is present on all Apple Watches, Series 1 and later.
 Fitbit is currently studying a slightly different version of an irregular pulse algorithm.

 These algorithms will not catch every episode.
 They are not designed to.
 We know that longer episodes of AFib place you at higher risk of strokes, and that very short episodes represent a low risk.
 The Irregular Pulse Notification algorithm takes at least an hour to detect an irregular heartbeat that could be due to AFib.
 This means that an episode of AFib that lasts just a few minutes will not trigger an alert, which is why having an ECG device is helpful.
-The irregular pulse algorithm is most useful for those who don’t feel their AFib episodes, or those who might have symptoms like fatigue but wouldn’t think about checking an ECG.
+The irregular pulse algorithm is most useful for those who don’t feel their AFib episodes, or those who might have symptoms like fatigue but wouldn’t think about checking an ECG or learning how to read ECG results.

 High Heart Rate Notification